Chinese Art Appraisal

 Can I Ask An Appraiser to Be My Agent?

 No!
-An art appraiser is NOT an agent.
-A professional appraiser is required to follow the code of ethics in his or her practice.
+An art appraiser is NOT a sales agent.
+A professional appraiser is required to follow the code of ethics in practice.
 It is considered unethical and unprofessional if an appraiser shows interest in the property that is the subject of his/her appraisal.
 Hiring an independent appraiser for you art work is essential, since professional integrity is rare in the real world.

-We don't buy or sell art works.
-We limit our professional services to Asian art consulting & appraisal to maintain our professional integrity.
-Our job is to provide an independent, honest & objective art appraisal that meets your needs.
+Dr. Wei Yang does not buy or sell art works.
+She limits our professional activities to Asian art consulting & appraisal to defend her professional integrity.
+Her job is to provide an independent, competent& objective art appraisal that meets your needs.

 Can You Represent Me after I Commission an Art Appraisal from You?